Fist and rose: Creation and adoption

+The rose symbol drew on long-standing associations with socialism.
 A small signature by Bonnet was originally part of the design, along the leftmost petal of the flower, as the PS wished to display professionalism; it was later removed to facilitate the party's merchandising.
 Although Berriet was close to the PS, Bonnet was not political; Berriet paid Bonnet for his work from his own pocket.
 Bonnet trademarked his design in 1974, and received 50,000 francs from the PS in 1975 in exchange for a transfer of rights, retroactive to 1970.

 The fist and rose was first displayed in January–February 1970 on a poster of the Paris Federation, widely re-used for the March 1971 municipal election.
 Sarre described it in a press conference in February 1970: "The fulfilment which only socialism can enable (the rose) will only be possible by fighting (the fist)."
 It combined, and partly appropriated, symbolism drawn both from the traditions of French and European socialism, and from new ideas of the era.
 For example, the insignia of the SFIO youth organization had been an arm holding a rifle.
 The combination also meant to pacify the historic tension between reformism and revolution in the French left.
 SFIO posters had long avoided explicit revolutionary references such as the raised fist, in order not to frighten voters.